Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 - A single running/stopped instance of a Docker image.

 ## Use Case
+- We need to launch our Cruddur application.
+We have the front-end and backend code written out, and we now need to Dockerise our application and ship it.
 - For the purposes of this application, we need create an image and run a container from it for both the front-end and backend.
-To create an image, we need to create Dockerfile within the front-end folder that
+To create an image, we need to create Dockerfile within the front-end folder.
+We need to do the same for the back-end folder too.

 ## Tasks
 **Step 1 - Created a new GitHub repo and Launched the repo within a Gitpod workspace**